Inshore Rescue Boat student program

 Training, pay and hours of work

-Inshore Rescue Boat training lasts 16 days and begins shortly after the end of the school year.
+Inshore Rescue Boat training lasts at minimum 16 days and begins shortly after the end of the school year.
 Topics include:

 - boat handling